datanav/docs/technical/membercare-chargebee.rst

 MemberCare to Chargebee Dataflow
 ================================

-Generated: 2024-09-11 07:47:14
+Generated: 2024-09-11 08:07:20

 Introduction
 ------------

 This technical document provides a detailed overview of the Sesam Talk data flow from MemberCare to Chargebee.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Membercare Companycategories to Chargebee Currency
+MemberCare Companycategories to Chargebee Currency
 --------------------------------------------------
-Every Membercare Companycategories will be synchronized with a Chargebee Currency.
+Every MemberCare Companycategories will be synchronized with a Chargebee Currency.

-Once a link between a Membercare Companycategories and a Chargebee Currency is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Companycategories and a Chargebee Currency is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Companycategories and a Chargebee Currency:
+The following properties are synchronized between a MemberCare Companycategories and a Chargebee Currency:

 .. list-table::
    :header-rows: 1

-   * - Membercare Companycategories Property
+   * - MemberCare Companycategories Property
      - Chargebee Currency Property
      - Chargebee Data Type

-Membercare Countries to Chargebee Currency
+MemberCare Countries to Chargebee Currency
 ------------------------------------------
-Every Membercare Countries will be synchronized with a Chargebee Currency.
+Every MemberCare Countries will be synchronized with a Chargebee Currency.

-Once a link between a Membercare Countries and a Chargebee Currency is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Countries and a Chargebee Currency is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Countries and a Chargebee Currency:
+The following properties are synchronized between a MemberCare Countries and a Chargebee Currency:

 .. list-table::
    :header-rows: 1

-   * - Membercare Countries Property
+   * - MemberCare Countries Property
      - Chargebee Currency Property
      - Chargebee Data Type

-Membercare Invoices to Chargebee Order
+MemberCare Invoices to Chargebee Order
 --------------------------------------
-Every Membercare Invoices will be synchronized with a Chargebee Order.
+Every MemberCare Invoices will be synchronized with a Chargebee Order.

-Once a link between a Membercare Invoices and a Chargebee Order is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Invoices and a Chargebee Order is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Invoices and a Chargebee Order:
+The following properties are synchronized between a MemberCare Invoices and a Chargebee Order:

 .. list-table::
    :header-rows: 1

-   * - Membercare Invoices Property
+   * - MemberCare Invoices Property
      - Chargebee Order Property
      - Chargebee Data Type
    * - invoiceItems.description